| About us

 Steen Nissen is a global business executive and entrepreneur with expertise in water, renewable energy, food, and bio-tech/life science.
 Mr. Nissen thrives in fast moving organizations and is a result orientated leader in both start-up environments and global organizations with a proven track record of creating and managing strong and motivated teams and building company culture.
 He has in-depth understanding building start-up companies, of technology development, and not least technology commercialization and business development.
 This is combined with solid hands-on experience in both strategic and operational execution including effective P&L management while focusing on the long-term goals.
 Steen has a truly global background with experience in North & South America, Europe, and Asia/China and has worked extensively with business development in emerging markets as well launching new products in various industrial segments.
 He has raised +40 m$ for start-up operations and has managed P&L’s for multi-million dollar and multi-product line businesses and lead organizations of +50 people.

-Shayne C. Gad, PhD, DABT
+Shayne C. Gad, PhD DABT

 Regulatory Affairs Consultant